Home > Projects > Experiments > Photoelectricity

 Homemade Solar Panels

-This shows a simple demonstration of how a homemade solar panel can be used to show the photoelectric effect.
+This shows a simple demonstration of how a homemade solar panel can be used to show the photoelectric effect making electricity from light.
 Making a solar panel this way would be no where near good enough to generate useful free energy for powering a home, but it great for demonstrating scientific principles.

 The remaining layer is covered with cupric oxide which is the important material for producing the photoelectric effect.